 The EconAid Center is located in GA009.
-It will be open from 11:30am to 8pm every weekday and will have occasional weekend hours as well.
-This is where the TAs will hold office hours during the semester and where I will hold my Tuesday office hours (2:00-3:30pm).
+It will be open from 8:00am to 9:00pm every weekday and will have occasional weekend hours as well.
+This is where the TAs and I will hold our office hours during the semester.
 While office hours will take priority, this center also offers students a great space to work on their economics coursework individually or in groups.
 I hope you will make use of this valuable resource!"